Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Introduction to modern physics including relativity, atomic structure, nuclear structure, radioactivity, nuclear reactions, and elementary particles.

-PHY 351 Modern Physics (2 Credits)
+PHY 351 Modern Physics Laboratory (2 Credits)

 PHY 356 Heat and Thermodynamics (3 Credits)

-PHY 365 Physical Mechanics (3 Credits)
+PHY 365 Physical Mechanics I (3 Credits)

 Study of elements of vector analysis, laws of dynamics and statics of particles, cables and rigid bodies, central forces and celestial mechanics, theory of vibrations, and special relativity.
-Survey of mechanics comparable to the classical Newtonian appro
+Survey of mechanics comparable to the classical Newtonian approximation.

-PHY 366 Physical Mechanics (3 Credits)
+PHY 366 Physical Mechanics II (3 Credits)

 Study of elements of vector analysis, laws of dynamics and statics of particles, cables and rigid bodies, central forces and celestial mechanics, theory of vibrations, and special relativity.
-Survey of mechanics comparable to the classical Newtonian appro
+Survey of mechanics comparable to the classical Newtonian approximation.

 PHY 366H Honors Physical Mechanics (3 Credits)

 Study of elements of vector analysis, laws of dynamics and statics of particles, cables and rigid bodies, central forces and celestial mechanics, theory of vibrations, and special relativity.
-Survey of mechanics comparable to the classical Newtonian appro
+Survey of mechanics comparable to the classical Newtonian approximation.

 PHY 375 Electricity and Magnetism I (3 Credits)